wp-plugins/wp-symposium-pro/readme.txt

 Want to change something, the layout, text, button labels?
 WP Symposium Pro’s real power lies behind shortcodes with options galore, that allow you to change just about everything, and design your social network pages the you want them!

 Extra plugins are available that add features galore!
+Private mail, groups, choose who to share activity with, image and YouTube attachments, and many more!
 Please note that these are separate plugins.

 Find out all about it at http://www.wpsymposiumpro.com.